VincentKobz/simple-readelf/README.md

 # SIMPLE-READELF

-A simple readelf program that allows to do basic things in order to analyse and display informations about ELF files.
+A simple readelf program that does basic things to analyse and display information about ELF files.

 ## Get Started